OpenBB-finance/openbb-docs/content/terminal/custom-backend/Advanced Controls/Grouping and Parameters.md

 ]
 ```

-You can also return a dropdown with some advanced options passed.
+You can also return a dropdown with some advanced options passed - Your returned data on the endpoint should be in this format:

 ```json
 [